MFG38/colette/README.md

 Colette is licensed under MIT.
 See the [LICENSE](./LICENSE) file for details.

 ## Credits

+This project is developed by Santtu "MFG38" Pesonen.

 This project uses code from the following resources:
 * [console-color](https://gist.github.com/kamito/704813) Gist by [kamito](https://gist.github.com/kamito)